1950s quiz show scandals: Television

 A big-money quiz show did not return until ABC premiered 100 Grand in 1963.
 It went off the air after three shows, never awarding its top prize.
 Quiz shows still held a stigma throughout much of the 1960s, which was eventually eased by the success of the lower-stakes and fully legitimate answer-and-question game Jeopardy! upon its launch in 1964.
 Jeopardy! distinguished itself with a viewer-friendly format that offers "accessible clues and manageable categories" that the typical viewer has a realistic chance of being able to answer.
 The biggest winner across the 11-year original NBC run of Jeopardy!, Burns Cameron, won only $11,800 in his playing career$7,070 in his five days, an additional $4,040 from his Tournament of Champions win, and a $700 prize in the all-star 2,000th episodea full order of magnitude less than the 1950s quiz shows at their peak.
 Later incarnations of Jeopardy! substantially raised money values and removed limits on winning streaks.
-(Cameron would later add an additional $5,000 consolation prize from his appearance on a 1990 all-star tournament Super Jeopardy!.)
-The other quiz show with a sustained run during the post-scandal era of the 1960s, one with the high-difficulty questions associated with the quiz show format, was GE College Bowl, in which college students competed on behalf of their universities (and the institutional goodwill those schools provided); competing teams were limited to five appearances and all winnings were placed in a scholarship trust.